FindMySchool LogoFindMySchool

 The most recent Ofsted inspection (November 2022) rated Samuel Ward Academy as Good across all areas, including sixth form.
 The report describes a calm learning environment, improving behaviour and a curriculum designed to build knowledge in a logical order.

 Applications for Year 7 are made through Suffolk’s coordinated admissions process rather than directly to the school.
-For September 2026 entry, the closing date was 31 October 2025, with offers released on 2 March 2026.
+For September 2027 entry, the closing date is 31 October 2026, with offers released on 1 March 2027 and the acceptance deadline on 15 March 2027.

 The sixth form offers A-levels alongside Level 3 alternatives, plus additional options such as EPQ and Core Maths.
 The school has also invested in sixth form resources, including iPads for students to support study in school and at home.